Last year we put our house, which is paid for, on the market, expecting it to sell quickly and purchase another house with a mortgage.

-The true value of something is that value at which the buyer and seller agree and based on what your realtor is saying, that’s a lower number.
-There are a number of factors that come into play to determine value.
+The true value of something is that value at which the buyer and seller agree, and based on what your realtor is saying, that’s a lower number.
+Several factors come into play to determine value.
 Many of those factors are beyond your control.

-The things that are hurting the sale of your home now are the slowdown of mortgage lenders and the poor economy.
-This leaves more unsold houses sitting on the market and that just depresses the value of all the homes trying to sell, including yours.
+The things that are hurting your home’s sale now might just be the unusual economy we are in.
+The trouble with people being able to find jobs might leave more unsold houses sitting on the market, and that depresses the value of a range of homes trying to sell, including yours.

 If you sell your current home for less now, you will probably be able to purchase your new home for less as well.
-If home values rise again in the future, which they always do over time, you’ll potentially recover your $75,000 when you sell the next house.
+If home values rise again in the future, which they always do over time, you’ll potentially recover your $75,000 when you sell the next house, if you buy wisely.

-If the decision you make is that you’d rather sell the house now that let it continue to linger on the market waiting for a buyer that may never appear, lowering the price and good marketing by your realtor is probably the best bet.
+If the decision you make is that you’d rather sell the house now than let it continue to linger on the market, waiting for a buyer that may never appear, lowering the price and good marketing by your realtor is probably the best bet.

-Besides, no realtor is going to aggressively market a home that is overpriced and not going to sell.
+Besides, no realtor will aggressively market a home that is overpriced and not going to sell.
 Why waste their time.